 Small Act, A

-Q&A with human rights activist and UN lawyer Chris Mburu and Hilde Back from Sweden, who funded his law degree.
+Marlieke Kieboom (ISS) interviews Chris Mburu, activist and human rights lawyer for the United Nations, and Hilde Back from Sweden, who funded his law degree.

 Primary schools in the East African country of Kenya are free.
 Although this policy leads to crowded classrooms, a basic education is theoretically available to everyone.
 The same does not hold true of secondary school, let alone university, so continued education is an unattainable dream for many Kenyan children.